 To make it easy to become a business member of iQ Credit Union, we have developed a checklist with the required documentation.

 Make sure the right business name is printed on your checks.
 Don’t use your DBA (“doing business as”).
 You should use the legal name of the company as it is registered with the government for taxes.
 For example, if you have a retail operation called Suzie’s Sweets, but the business is listed as Susan Smith LLC, use the “LLC” name.
 This is especially important if you plan to accept credit card transactions.

 Credit unions are a great resource for small businesses.
 Most credit unions are regional, are interested in supporting local businesses, and are more willing to work with members to help them meet their financial needs than larger banks.
 Credit unions also tend to have better rates and terms for business members.

-We have a Switch Kit Checklist that shows you what you need to do to become an iQ Credit Union business member.
-Contact us, and we’ll help you establish a firm financial foundation so your business can grow.
+Contact us and we’ll help you establish a firm financial foundation so your business can grow.